A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: A rule of thumb bandwidth estimator

 where $(\ahat, \bhat)$ is estimated from the data, for example, using maximum likelihood estimation (MLE) or the method of moments (MoM).
 This differs from the ``plain'' rule of thumb used in comparable studies (e.g., \citet{hirukawa2010nonparametric}), which applies a generic Gaussian-style scaling $\hat{\sigma}n^{-2/5}$.
 Our derivation \eqref{eq:MISERule} incorporates the specific curvature properties of the Beta reference distribution into the constant factor, providing a tighter approximation

 Note that $\betareference$ approximates the integral only if $\ahat,\bhat>3/2$.
-In practice, to prevent floating-point overflow, the calculation can be performed in log-space using, for example, the \texttt{gammaln} function provided by the \texttt{scipy} Python package \citep{scipy}.
+In practice, to prevent floating-point overflow, the calculation can be performed in log space using, for example, the \texttt{gammaln} function provided by the \texttt{scipy} Python package \citep{scipy}.